dupondje/nrgkick-proto/README.md

 - "property" -> "DYNAMIC_VALUES"/"STATUS"/...
 - "uuid" -> UUID for authentication

-Then also a "metdata" with a "requestId", this to be able to match the response with the request.
+Then also a "metadata" with a "requestId", this to be able to match the response with the request.
 ```
 {
     "header": {